pydicom/deid/docs/_docs/contributing/docs.md

 cd docs
 rbenv local 2.7.8
 ```
-This requires a new shell after installing rbenv (it modidies your shell profile).
-The last line sets Ruby 2.7.8 to be the Ruby version used withing the docs directory.
-A second shel restart maybe needed again, after that line.
+This requires a new shell after installing rbenv (it modifies your shell profile).
+The last line sets Ruby 2.7.8 to be the Ruby version used within the docs directory.
+A second shell restart may be needed again, after that line.
 Test your active Ruby version with `ruby -v`.
 Once working, you install the needed plugins with (from the deid/docs directory):

 ```bash
 bundle install
 ```

-Now you can see the site locally by running the server with jekyll:
+Now you can see the site locally by running the server with Jekyll:

 ```bash
 bundle exec jekyll serve